- Home to DLR

-No. In the interest of exam security, reviews and appeals are not permitted.
+Reviews and appeals are not permitted.

-Why does the Board give me a "pass/fail" status on my fundamentals examination instead of my actual score?
+Why does the Board give me a "pass/fail" status on my examination instead of my actual score?

 The Board requires examinations to determine candidate proficiency upon entry into the professions.
 These examinations are not developed to serve as achievement tests.
 Neither are they designed for job or placement decisions.
 Instead, these examinations are evaluated, and proficiency cut-scores are derived to reliably ascertain pass/fail scores.